 - First prepare the rice.

-- Add rice, bring to a second boil, then reduce heat to low and cover.
+- Stir in the crushed tomatoes, tomato paste, water, and creole seasoning.
+Bring to a boil, then reduce heat to low and cover.

-- Keep covered, without peeking, and simmer for 20 minutes, until liquid is all absorbed.
+- Simmer for 17-20 minutes, until liquid is all absorbed.

 - Preheat the grill to medium heat.